 Enterprise Customers and DevOps - Bridging the gap

 DevOps is not a goal, but a never-ending process of continuous development - Jez Humble.
-As a process, enabling continuous development cycle DevOps has been a catalyst in business processes.
-The best part about DevOps is its openness for implementation for organizations of a different level.
+DevOps has been the catalyst in helping businesses implement a continuous integration and continuous delivery process.
+The best part about DevOps is its openness for implementation for organizations at any sizes and levels.
 Any organization irrespective of their size and domain can implement DevOps cycle to work towards improving the speed and quality of their delivery.

 The story of implementing a DevOps process for a CPG giant